Smeet97Kathiria/codex-logbook/README.md

 ## Support The Project

-If Codex Logbook helps you understand your Codex usage, please star the repo so more Codex users can discover a privacy-first way to analyze their workflow.
+If Codex Logbook helps you understand your Codex usage, a star helps more Codex users find a local-first way to make sense of their own logs.

 ## License